The-MAZZTer/GBCGCApp/README.md

 TODO:
 - Make manage saves options page
 	- Add Import/Export
+		- Only use "Import compatible format" so we're compatible with the original import/export.
 - Add support for gamepad input.
 (API seems broken in Chrome)
 - Look into registering this App as a handler for .gb/.gbc files on Chrome OS.
 (Done, test)
 	- Different default fullscreen key bind to reflect Chrome OS keyboard layout.
 (Done, test)